38 Best Things To Know Before Visiting Dominican Republic – Best Dominican Republic Travel Tips For First Timers

 FACTS ABOUT DOMINICAN REPUBLIC FOOD

 Dominican food is similar to Central and South America.
 Most of the dishes are made of rice, beans, eggs, plantains, meat and fish.
-Most of the food is friend and sold for affordable prices in local restaurants $4-5 USD.
+Most of the food is a friend and sold for affordable prices in local restaurants $4-5 USD.
 Tropical fruits and delicious you can find them everywhere in Dominican Republic.